himani-agarwal-1/book-store/README.md

 ````
 It will run the following 2 services :
 1. docker-mysql : A container running MySql server available on 3306
-2. book-store-app : A container runnig the spring boot application on 8080
+2. book-store-app : A container running the spring boot application on 8080

 # STEPS TO RUN APPLICATION MANUALLY( Without DOCKER)